 3. What are my time deadlines?

 Do not delay in contacting the MHRC or EEOC to file a claim.
 There are strict time limits in which charges of employment discrimination must be filed.
 To preserve your claim under state law, you must file with the MHRC (or cross-file with the EEOC) within six months of the date you first became aware of a discriminatory employment action even if the action did not take effect until later.
-To preserve your claim under federal law, you must file with the EEOC (or cross-file with the state agency) within 300 days of the date you first became aware of a discriminatory employment action.
+To preserve your claim under federal law, generally you must file with the EEOC (or cross-file with the state agency) within 180 days from the date the discrimination took place.
+If a state or local agency enforces a law that prohibits employment discrimination, then the deadline is extended to 300 days.
+For age discrimination claims, there must be state law that prohibits age discrimination and a state agency to enforce the law, for the 300 day extension to apply.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
 You may wish to consult with an attorney prior to filing your claim, if possible, but if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your discrimination claim with the state and federal administrative agencies.

 4. What happens after I file a charge with the EEOC?